-The report is interesting because it details the serious health affects that wet buildings and mold can cause to humans.
-Various diseases, infections and illnesses such as asthma, an immune-mediated disease known as hypersensitivity pneumoniti, and longterm ingestion of aflatoxins (produced by Aspergillus species) which has been associated with hepatocellular cancer.
+The report is interesting because it details the serious health effects that wet buildings and mold can cause to humans.
+Various diseases, infections, and illnesses such as asthma, an immune-mediated disease known as hypersensitivity pneumoniti, and long-term ingestion of aflatoxins (produced by Aspergillus species) which has been associated with hepatocellular cancer.

-Below you will find the main points of the CDC report that detail the MANY health affects, illnesses and diseases caused by mold.
+Below you will find the main points of the CDC report that detail the MANY health effects.

 How Persons Are Exposed to Mold